Haitian Revolution: Britain and Spain enter the conflict

 Meanwhile, in 1793, France declared war on Great Britain.
-The grands blancs in Saint-Domingue, unhappy with Sonthonax, arranged with Britain to declare British sovereignty over the colony, believing that the British would maintain slavery.
-The British prime minister, William Pitt the Younger, believed that the success of the slave revolt in Saint-Domingue would inspire insurrections in the British Caribbean colonies.
-He further thought that taking Saint-Domingue, the richest of the French colonies, would be a useful bargaining chip in eventual peace negotiations with France, and in the interim, occupying Saint-Domingue would mean diverting its great wealth into the British treasury.
-Henry Dundas, 1st Viscount Melville, who was Pitt's Secretary of State for War, instructed Sir Adam Williamson, the lieutenant-governor of the Colony of Jamaica, to sign an agreement with representatives of the French colonists that promised to restore the Ancien Régime, slavery and discrimination against mixed-race colonists, a move that drew criticism from abolitionists William Wilberforce and Thomas Clarkson.
+The grands blancs in Saint-Domingue, unhappy with Sonthonax, pleaded with British authorities in Jamaica for assistance against the Republican commissioners.
+The first Pitt ministry of Great Britain, in particular Prime Minister William Pitt the Younger and Secretary of State for War Henry Dundas, made plans to invade Saint-Domingue.
+Both men recognised the financial value of the colony and its status as a useful bargaining chip in possible peace negotiations with France.
+Furthermore, they were concerned the ongoing slave rebellion in Saint-Domingue could lead to similar unrest in the British West Indies.
+Dundas instructed Sir Adam Williamson, the lieutenant-governor of Jamaica, to sign an agreement with representatives of counterrevolutionary French colonists in the colony which promised to restore the ancien régime, discrimination against free people of color and protect slavery, a move that drew criticism from British abolitionists William Wilberforce and Thomas Clarkson.
+The troops who came to Saint-Domingue from Britain had an extremely low survival rate, often dying to diseases such as yellow fever.
+The British government would send less trained adolescents to maintain strong regiments.
+The incompetence of the new soldiers, combined with the ravaging of disease upon the army, led to a very unsuccessful campaign in Saint-Domingue.
 The American journalist James Perry notes that the great irony of the British campaign in Saint-Domingue was that it ended as a complete debacle, costing the British treasury millions of pounds and the British military thousands upon thousands of dead, all for nothing.

 Spain, which controlled the rest of the island of Hispaniola (Santo Domingo), also joined the conflict and fought with Britain against France.
 The proportion of slaves was not as high in the Spanish portion of the island.
 Spanish forces invaded Saint-Domingue and were joined by the rebels.
 For most of the conflict, the British and Spanish supplied the rebels with food, ammunition, arms, medicine, naval support, and military advisors.
 By August 1793, there were only 3,500 French soldiers on the island.
 On 20 September 1793, about 600 British soldiers from Jamaica landed at Jérémie to be greeted with shouts of, "Vivent les Anglais!" from the French population.
 On 22 September 1793, Mole St. Nicolas, the main French naval base in Saint-Domingue, surrendered to the Royal Navy peacefully.
-However, everywhere the British went, they restored slavery, which made them hated by the mass of common people.